Republican Divisions Put Fresh Pressure on Democrats in Trump's Impeachment Trial

 “My main question was related to, if the Bolton information were true, was it impeachable, and that was answered last night in my mind,” Indiana Sen. Mike Braun said Tuesday, referring to the arguments from Trump’s legal team that it was not.

 Democratic Senators maintained that the managers should use their time remaining in front of the chamber to continue to push for witness testimony.
-Explaining why supplemental information is crucial during the Q&A period, said Pennsylvania OK?
-Sen. Bob Casey, will be “critically important,” especially given that some Republicans are now wavering.
+Explaining why supplemental information is crucial during the Q&A period, said Pennsylvania Sen. Bob Casey, will be “critically important,” especially given that some Republicans are now wavering.
 “We don’t have all the facts,” said Hawaii Sen. Mazie Hirono.
 “We know there’s a lot more evidence out there.”

 Even before McConnell’s acknowledgement to colleagues that he didn’t yet have the votes he needed, Democrats had been emphasizing that their response to the written questions would incorporate these points.
 “You can expect that we will focus like a laser on the importance of additional proof,” a senior democratic official working on impeachment told reporters on a conference call Tuesday.